 To develop collective intelligence, people need to work together—but they also need time and space to develop their own ideas.
 For many people, having time to brainstorm and process information independently helps them to come up with more creative, original ideas—ideas they can then share with the collective to make the team stronger.

 In addition, some employees may struggle with contributing or speaking up in high-pressure settings.
 (For example, introverts may not feel comfortable raising their hand or sharing ideas during remote meetings.)
-Make sure to find ways to accommodate different communication styles and comfort levels, like submitting ideas via a digital platform rather than sharing aloud during a team meeting or creating an anonymous whiteboard on a video conference call.
+Make sure to find ways to accommodate different communication styles and comfort levels.
+Most conference call platforms now have video capabilities.
+Consider using an anonymous whiteboard for participants to contribute, or have team members submit ideas via a digital platform rather than sharing aloud during a team meeting.
 That way, everyone has the opportunity to contribute and help support the team’s collective intelligence—but in a way that works for them.

 Create a sense of psychological safety